rusergeev/jekyll-now/jobs.md

 ### Professional

 I am a software engineer with an experience in multiple industries.

-Here are the awesome companies I use to be part of:
+Here are the awesome companies I used to be part of:
 - Booking.com
 - Schlumberger
 - Softlab-NSK